 Net position may serve as a useful indicator of a government's financial standing.
-At June 30, 2017, the City's assets and deferred outflows of resources exceeded liabilities and deferred inflows by \$608 million.
+At June 30, 2018, the City's assets and deferred outflows of resources exceeded liabilities and deferred inflows by \$634 million.
 The City's Net Position is allocated on the basis of function and categorized as either supporting a governmental or business-type purpose.
-A summary of Net Position follows and is discussed below.
+A summary of Net Position follows and is discussed on the following page.